hscoder/heber-sandoval/_posts/2016-02-15-my-first-cli-gem.markdown

   end
 {% endhighlight %}

-That explains, more or less, how this program works.
-Thought this gem is very simple, I welcome any improvements, suggestions or tips my way.
+That explains, more or less, how this program works, from a beginner's standpoint.
+Thought this gem is very simple and work in progress, I welcome any improvements, suggestions or tips my way.